rohanjarun/Group-02-UCB/README.md

  - US Fed Spending API: https://api.usaspending.gov/api/v2/search/spending_by_award

 ## Data Exploration
-- Our team used (contracts.csv) and (prices.csv) and cleaned the data, along with trimming it to get the essential information relevant to our question.
-We exported the relevant information into new csvs after trimming the information (10,000 rows were reduced to 1,500 rows of information) and used this information to draw connections and correlations.
+- Our team used Python to merge (contracts.csv) and (prices.csv) into a DataFrame.
+We then cleaned the data and trimmed row outputs to get the essential information relevant to our question.
+We exported the relevant information into new csvs after reducing the data from approximately 10,000 rows to 1,500 relevant rows.

-## Data Analysis
+## Data Analysis & Visualization
+-

 ### Description of the Data Source
  -Comparing federal contracts spending for natural gas to the natural gas index.